Satadru03/semi-automatic-vehicle/README.md

-Here's the complete README file for your GitHub repository titled "semi-automatic-vehicle."

----

 # Semi-Automatic Vehicle

 This repository contains the code for a semi-automatic vehicle project that is controlled using hand gestures.
 The project uses an MPU6050 sensor for gesture detection and communicates commands to a vehicle via Bluetooth.
 The vehicle can detect obstacles and adjust its movement accordingly.